 Many firms also try to build their financial functions on the cheap – a major mistake for any company that has the potential to grow quickly.
 They’ll hire low-salaried financial personnel to allocate more funds to their products, but in the end, they just have to pay even more to hire qualified people to dig them out of their holes.

 Overall, these problems largely result from the myth that process and speed can’t coexist – but they can.
 Purchase orders, supplier vetting and other sound financial practices may seem cumbersome during the start-up phase, but implementing them from the get-go actually provides for more efficient, reliable growth.
-Following are a few of the best practices we’ve observed as financial consultants among successful start-ups.
+Here are best practices we’ve observed regarding financial consulting for start-ups.

 Building Viable Systems